siammehraf/emerald-vscode-theme/README.md

 Search for **Emerald Theme** in the VS Code Extensions Marketplace and install it.

-## Version 0.0.3
+## Version 0.0.4

-Token Color and Some Other Customization Added
+Token Colors Removed